 The London Babylab

-Dr de Haan is Director of the London Babylab a place for parents and guardians of children under the age of 6 who enjoy science and want to know more about how their babies develop.
+Prof de Haan is Director of the London Babylab a place for parents and guardians of children who enjoy science and want to know more about how their babies develop.

 We are part of the Developmental Neuroscience Programme within the UCL GOS Institute of Child Health which works in partnership with Great Ormond Street Hospital, the largest centre in Europe devoted to children’s health and wellbeing.